IACS-CS-207-FantasticFour/cs207-FinalProject/README.md

 The Package is installable at:
 <https://pypi.org/project/DeltaPI-FantasticFour/>.

-Videos demionstrating how to use DeltaPi are included in the folder "Demo Movies".
-The code can be found
+Videos demionstrating how to use DeltaPi are included in the folder "Demo Movies".    ***Start HERE*** The code for the package can be found in the "DeltaPi" folder.